The Different Uses Of Geospatial Data

 The majority of geospatial data is easily accessible and free to the general public.
 It includes information such as roads, localities, bodies of water, businesses, public amenities, restaurants, etc. So, for example, when you utilise Google maps, Uber, or Amazon, these apps use geospatial data as a foundational part of their business.

-There are many applications of geospatial data in our society, and we have only just begun exploring the various ways of using it.
+There are many different uses of geospatial data in our society, and we have only just begun exploring the various ways of using it.
 Below are some examples of community and environmental uses and benefits of geospatial data.

 Many essential service sectors utilise geospatial data, including infrastructure, utilities, government, urban planning, etc., and environmental organisations that play a critical role in protecting habitats and wildlife.
 Many organisations now offer their employees geospatial training to help improve decision making, efficiency and cost-effectiveness.